William Goldman: Early life

-Education
+Education and military service

+Goldman attended Oberlin College in Oberlin, Ohio.
+According to his memoir Adventures in the Screen Trade (1983), Goldman began to write when he took a creative-writing course in college.
+His grades in the class were "horrible".
+He was an editor of Oberlin's literary magazine.
+He submitted his short stories to the magazine anonymously; he recalls that the other editors read his submissions and remarked, "We can't possibly publish this shit."
+He graduated from college in 1952.

-Goldman received a Bachelor of Arts degree from Oberlin College in Ohio in 1952.
-The Korean War was on, so he was drafted into the Army shortly thereafter.
+At that time, the Korean War was occurring, so he was drafted into the U.S. Army shortly thereafter.
 Because he knew how to type, he was assigned as a clerk in the Pentagon, Defense headquarters.
 He was discharged with the rank of corporal in September 1954.
 He returned to graduate studies under the GI Bill, earning a Master of Arts degree at Columbia University, graduating in 1956.
 Throughout this period, he was writing short stories in the evenings, but struggled to have them published.

 Career

 Novelist

-According to his memoir Adventures in the Screen Trade (1983), Goldman began to write when he took a creative-writing course in college.
-His grades in the class were "horrible".
-He was an editor of Oberlin's literary magazine.
-He submitted his short stories to the magazine anonymously; he recalls that the other editors read his submissions and remarked, "We can't possibly publish this shit."
-He did not originally intend to become a screenwriter.
+Goldman did not originally intend to become a screenwriter.
 His main interests were poetry, short stories, and novels.
 In 1956, he completed a master's thesis at Columbia University on the comedy of manners in America.

 His older brother James Goldman was a playwright and screenwriter.
 They shared an apartment in New York with their friend John Kander.
-Kander, also an alumnus of Oberlin, was working on his PhD in music, and the Goldman brothers wrote the libretto for his dissertation.
+Also an alumnus of Oberlin, Kander was working on his Ph.D. in music, and the Goldman brothers wrote the libretto for his dissertation.
 Kander was the composer of more than a dozen musicals, including Cabaret and Chicago, and all three of them eventually won Academy Awards.
 On June 25, 1956, Goldman began writing his first novel The Temple of Gold, completing it in less than three weeks.
 He sent the manuscript to agent Joe McCrindle, who agreed to represent him; McCrindle submitted the novel to Knopf, who agreed to publish it if he doubled the length.
 It sold well enough in paperback to launch Goldman on his career.
 He wrote his second novel Your Turn to Curtsy, My Turn to Bow (1958) in a little more than a week.
 It was followed by Soldier in the Rain (1960), based on Goldman's time in the military.
 It sold well in paperback and was turned into a film, though Goldman had no involvement in the screenplay.